eBay/tsv-utils/docs/tool_reference/tsv-pretty.md

 Features:

 * Floating point numbers: Floats can be printed in fixed-width precision, using the same precision for all floats in a column.
-This makes then line up nicely.
+This makes them line up nicely.
 Precision is determined by values seen during look-ahead processing.
 The max precision defaults to 9, this can be changed when smaller or larger values are desired.
 See the `--f|format-floats` and `--p|precision` options.

 * Header lines: Headers are detected automatically when possible.
 This can be overridden when automatic detection doesn't work as desired.
 Headers can be underlined and repeated at regular intervals.